 - 1. Provide services (screening, assessment, interventions, and care coordination) as outlined in the general section; and - 2.
-Provide follow up to the member and authorized member's caretaker and/or family within 24 hours as appropriate and desired by the member and up to 72 hours to ensure continued stability post crisis for those not accessing higher levels of care or another crisis service, including but not limited to: - a.
-Telephonic or face to face follow-up based on a clinical individualized need, with face to face follow-up highly preferred for service delivery to individuals under the age of 21; and - b.
+Provide follow up to the member and authorized member's caretaker and/or family within twenty-four (24) hours as appropriate and desired by the member and up to seventy-two (72) hours to ensure continued stability post crisis for those not accessing higher levels of care or another crisis service, including but not limited to:

+CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES - CRISIS SERVICES PAGE(S) 25 b.
 Additional calls/visits to the member following the initial crisis response as indicated in order to stabilize the individual in the aftermath of the crisis.
 If the member indicates no further communication is desired, it must be documented in the member's record.